-To be credentialed as a midlevel Provider, the applicant must be licensed as a Nurse Practitioner ("NP") or Physician's Assistant ("PA") in Oklahoma and provide the following:
+To be credentialed as a non-physician practitioner, the applicant must be licensed as a Nurse Practitioner ("NP"), Clinical Nurse Specialist (CNS) or Physician's Assistant ("PA") and provide the following:

-- 1. A complete application with original signature (no signature stamps). - 2.
-Current unrestricted Oklahoma license. - 3.
+- 1. Submit a complete standardized application or a completed Council for Affordable Quality Healthcare ("CAQH") with original signature (no signature stamps). - 2.
+Current unrestricted State license. - 3.
 Graduation from an appropriate accredited professional school and/or completion of a formal training program. - 4.
 Evidence of Medicare certification. - 5.
-Current professional liability insurance minimum: \$1,000,000 per occurrence and \$1,000,000 aggregate. - 6.
+Demonstration of current professional liability insurance minimum requirements, unless otherwise agreed to. - 6.
 Absence of history of involvement in malpractice suit, arbitration, or settlement; or in the case of an applicant with such history, evidence that the history does not demonstrate probable future substandard professional performance. - 7.
-Absence of a history of disciplinary actions affecting applicant's professional license, or other required certifications; or, for applicants with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted, or does not demonstrate probable future sub-standard performance. - 8.
-Absence of history of felony convictions; or for an applicant with such history, evidence that the nature of the conviction does not affect applicant's current ability to perform the professional duties for which applicant contracted, or does not demonstrate probable future substandard care. - 9.
+Absence of a history of disciplinary actions affecting applicant's professional license, or other required certifications; or, for applicants with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted or does not demonstrate probable future sub-standard performance. - 8.
+Absence of history of felony convictions; or for an applicant with such history, evidence that the nature of the conviction does not affect applicant's current ability to perform the professional duties for which applicant contracted or does not demonstrate probable future substandard care. - 9.
 Absence of history of exclusions or sanctions by regulatory agencies, including Medicare/Medicaid sanctions; or for an applicant with such history, evidence that applicant is not currently sanctioned or prevented by a regulatory agency from participating in any federal or state sponsored programs. - 10.
-Absence of chemical dependency/substance abuse; or for those applicants who have such history, evidence that the applicant is participating in, or has completed, a prescribed, monitored treatment program and that no current chemical dependency or substance abuse exists that would affect applicant's ability to adequately perform the professional duties for which applicant is contracted. - 11.
+Absence of chemical dependency/substance misuse; or for those applicants who have such history, evidence that the applicant is participating in, or has completed, a prescribed, monitored treatment program and that no current chemical dependency or substance abuse exists that would affect applicant's ability to adequately perform the professional duties for which applicant is contracted. - 11.
 Absence of physical or mental condition that would impair the ability to competently and safely perform the professional duties for which an applicant is seeking. - 12.
 Evidence of the capability to provide twenty-four (24) hour, seven (7) days per week coverage, if applicable. - 13.
 Work history for at least the past five years.